lukamiletic95/papers/Abstract.md

 The aforementioned Mempool component is currently implemented in a way that it guarantees a certain outcome, yet it produces a large overhead.
 It relies on a peer-to-peer gossip communication between nodes within a distributed network.

-Herein, a theoretical analysis on various gossip-based message passing algorithms will be provided, with the goal of reducing the overhead, but with the price of having only a probabilistic implementation of the Mempool component.
+Herein, a theoretical analysis on various gossip-based message passing algorithms will be provided, with the goal of reducing the overhead.
+However, reducing the overhead requires paying a price - algorithms

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODk2NzcxMywtMTQ2NjA5Njg2MywtMT
+eyJoaXN0b3J5IjpbMTEzNTg1MjcwNywtMTQ2NjA5Njg2MywtMT
 I2MzMwNDA2LDEzMTg2MjQ1MTAsLTkyMDE0MDgwOSwxMjM4MjIw
 MjgxLC0xMjcwNDIxNDgyLDk2OTYxNjQ4OCwxODY2NjA4NTE4LD
 E3NzIzMTk3OTUsNDgxMzE5NTk3LDcyNTI1MDQ1OSwtMTAzODc3